-Two years have passed since the identification of the first batch of patients with monkeypox in the global outbreak that emerged in 2022.
+One year has passed since the identification of the first batch of patients with monkeypox in the global outbreak that emerged in 2022.
 The outbreak is still ongoing and more countries are being affected, though the greatest majority of those countries are not historically known to be affected by this infection.
-According to the most recent data reported by the WHO on August 14th, 2023, an estimated 1020 new cases and three new deaths were reported during the period from 14th July-9th August 2023 with most of these cases being reported in the Western Pacific region.22 Further, the risk for monkeypox at the global level is still assessed as moderate in most parts of the world including Africa, the Eastern Mediterranean region, Europe, and the Americas.
-Sexual orientation and occurrence of specific comorbidities in the current monkeypox outbreak with significant public health consequences prompted the performance of this study.
+According to the most recent data reported by the WHO on August 14, 2023, an estimated 1020 new cases and three new deaths were reported during the period from 14 July-9 August 2023 with most of these cases being reported in the Western Pacific region [22].
+Further, the risk for monkeypox at the global level is still assessed moderate at most parts of the world including Africa, Eastern Mediterranean region, Europe and the Americas.
+Sexual orientation and occurrence of specific co-morbidities in the current Monkeypox outbreak with significant public health consequences prompted the performance of this study.
 We focused on studies from the UK and Spain because these represented the most commonly affected two countries at the outset of the outbreak.
-At present, after almost two years, the UK and Spain are still among the most commonly affected ten countries worldwide.22
+At present, after almost one year, the UK and Spain are still among the most commonly affected ten countries worldwide [22].

-Although monkeypox is not a recent disease, the re-emergence of this infection drew attention due to the changing trends in epidemiology.
-In their systematic review published in early 2022, Bunge et al. investigated the evolving epidemiology of human monkeypox in the last two decades and highlighted the changing trends in geography (outside Africa), age (adults), and severity of disease outcomes (mortality).23 Authors attributed the increasing human-human transmission to the cessation of smallpox vaccination and a waning immunity of populations.23 However, sexual orientation and intimate social activities were given more attention as the main risk factors in transmission in later reports.24
+Although monkeypox is not a recent disease, re-emergence of this infection drew attention due to the changing trends in epidemiology.
+In their systematic review published in early 2022, Bunge et al investigated the evolving epidemiology of human monkeypox in the last two decades, and highlighted the changing trends in geography (outside Africa), age (adults), and severity of disease outcomes (mortality) [23].
+Authors attributed the increasing human-human transmission to cessation of smallpox vaccination and waning immunity of populations [23].
+However, sexual orientation and intimate social activities were given more attention as the main risk factors in transmission in later reports [24].